deepudilip90/spark-take-home/README.md

 This is the most important step in the entire data flow process.
 The process of handling PII data is explained in detail in the following steps:

 ### PII data handling - broad idea and architecture
-Certain direct PII informatino such as first name, last name and address of the users are removed from the incoming user data from API right away, as these do not help in any meaningful analytics downstream.
+Certain direct PII information such as first name, last name and address of the users are removed from the incoming user data from API right away, as these do not help in any meaningful analytics downstream.
 However, as mentioned in the task description, the product owners would like to conduct analyses based on (but not limited to) city, email domain and profession.
 Hence these fields will not be removed, but masked.
 This is described below

 ### Masking of PII data fields city, zipcode, & profession
 The masking is achieved by generating an 'id' value corresponding to each unique value for city / zipcode / profession.
 These id values and the corresponding actual values are stored in the tables with prefixes 'sensitive_' as mentioned in the section above on "Initial setup of database and tables".